The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

 Gonzalez-Diego declined to give more details about Pais.

-After the 18-year-old arrived in Colorado on Monday, she purchased a pump-action shotgun and ammunition and went to the foothills, Phillips said.
+After the 18-year-old arrived in Colorado on Monday, she purchased a pump-action shotgun and ammunition and went to the foothills near Denver, Phillips said Tuesday.

 "Her comments, her actions that we have heard about from others tend to cause us great concern that she may pose a threat to a school," he added.